-Because sugar is a readily available form of energy, the body quickly becomes accustomed to this fuel, and if it suddenly disappears, it will promptly crave it.
+Because sugar is a readily available energy, the body quickly becomes accustomed to this fuel, and if it suddenly disappears, it will promptly crave it.

 For this reason, the lateral transition from a Western diet can be challenging, which is why many carnivores started with a ketogenic diet as an intermediate step.

-Such a significant change in eating habits can cause mood swings since your body initially struggles to get all of its energy from fat.
-The best solution to cravings is to increase your intake of healthy fats instead.
+Such a significant change in eating habits can cause mood swings since your body initially struggles to get all its energy from fat.
+The best solution to cravings is to increase your intake of healthy fats.

-Therefore, you should never base a carnivore diet meal plan exclusively on lean cuts of meat – a mistake that is made all too often in conventional diets.
+Therefore, you should never base a carnivore diet meal plan exclusively on lean cuts of meat – a mistake made all too often in conventional diets.